-In most cases, business visitors to Canada do not require a Work Permit.
+In many cases, business visitors to Canada do not require a Canadian work permit.

 Canada is one of the world’s largest economies, attracting thousands of short-term business visitors each year.
-With an international market-oriented economy and as a member of the Organisation for Economic Co-operation (OECD) and the Group of 7 (G7), as well as signatory to the North American Free Trade Agreement (NAFTA), Canada strives to ensure that international business visitors can come to Canada on business trips.
+With an international market-oriented economy and as a member of the Organisation for Economic Co-operation (OECD) and the Group of 7 (G7), as well as signatory to the Canada-United States-Mexico Agreement (CUSMA, or formerly known as NAFTA), Canada strives to ensure that international business visitors can come to Canada on business trips.
 Subject to the nature of the work, as well as the individual’s nationality, certain business visitors can enter the country to conduct business or trade activity without needing a work permit.

-- They must intend to stay in Canada for a short period, typically less than six months;
+- they plan to stay for less than six months,

-- They must not intend to enter the Canadian labour market in any way;
+- they do not plan to enter the Canadian labour market,

-- Their main place of business and source of income must be located outside of Canada;
+- the main place of business, and source of income and profits, is outside Canada,

 There are a number of reasons why an individual may come to Canada as a business visitor, including: